dojo/docs/dojox/editor/plugins/SpellCheck.rst

   ...
   </div>

 Configure the server-side php file.

-Rename **dojox/editor/tests/spellCheck.php.disable** to **dojox/editor/tests/spellCheck.php**.
+* Rename **dojox/editor/tests/spellCheck.php.disabled** to **dojox/editor/tests/spellCheck.php**.
 The php file is used to check a list of given words and return a list with suggested words.
+* Rename **dojox/editor/tests/PorterStemmer.php.disabled** to **dojox/editor/tests/PorterStemmer**.

 Then just declare the plugin and configure it as follows.
 Note that the location of SpellCheck.css may be changed according to the actual environment.